LejonKralemann/CISTRANSGUIDE/readme.txt

 Plasmid_alt: the name of the second plasmid, if a transformation with multiple plasmids has been performed.
 Enter "NA" if you only used 1 plasmid.
 DNA: name of the DNA sample from which libraries were made.
 Often one DNA sample is used to do an LB, RB, FW, and RV reaction.
 Example: "7C1".
 RunID: name of the sequencing run.
 This allows one to differentiate between samples that were sequenced multiple times, or to limit comparisons within runs to avoid effects of different sequencing depths between runs.
+TrimLen: the maximum length of the reads.
+Typically set at 150.
+If you have sequencing data from different platforms you may want to trim them to the same length so that they are comparable.
+Fasta: TRUE or FALSE.
+Set FALSE if the data is raw NGS data (fastq.gz).
+Set TRUE if seq data is provided as fasta.

-Place the CISGUIDE_primary.sh script, Sample_information.txt, reference fastas ("PLASMID_NAME.fa"), raw sequencing files ("NAME_R1.fastq.gz" and "NAME_R2.fastq.gz") in your work directory.
+Then place the CISGUIDE_primary.sh script, Sample_information.txt, reference fastas ("PLASMID_NAME.fa"), raw sequencing files ("NAME_R1.fastq.gz" and "NAME_R2.fastq.gz") in your work directory.
-Then run the CISGUIDE_primary.sh script, by doing the following: bash shared/CISGUIDE_primary.sh |& tee -a shared/primary_log.txt
+Then run the CISGUIDE_primary.sh script, by doing the following: bash shared/CISGUIDE_primary.sh -p "shared" |& tee -a shared/primary_log.txt

 The output is a folder per library, containing a .bam and .bam.bai file so that sequences may be visualized in a genome browser, and a text file ending in "_A.txt" containing all preprocessed reads.